Fishing vessel fire in Tacoma leads to shelter-in-place order

 The Kodiak Enterprise caught fire early Saturday morning while moored at Trident Seafoods in the Hylebos Waterway.
 The Tacoma Fire Department, the U.S. Coast Guard, the Environmental Protection Agency, the state Department of Ecology and other agencies responded.

 On Sunday, authorities said the fire reached about 100 feet from the vessel’s freon tanks.
-The heat from the fire can build pressure on the tanks, which are designed with heat-activated pressure relief valves.
+The heat from the fire can build pressure on the tanks, which have heat-activated valves that will release freon to prevent an explosion.

-While freon can be toxic if inhaled in large quantities or in a confined space, the release of freon into the atmosphere is not expected to pose any health and safety risks to the public, according to the news release.
+While freon can be toxic if inhaled in large quantities or in a confined space, the release of the gas refrigerant into the atmosphere is not expected to pose any health and safety risks to the public, according to the news release.
 The vessel is reported to have an estimated 55,000 gallons of diesel fuel and 19,000 pounds of freon onboard.

 To ensure safety, residents in the surrounding area should remain indoors and limit exposure to smoke.
 As a precautionary measure, the EPA has been monitoring air quality.